 What was the largest contract Mickey Mantle had?

 Mickey Mantle signed his largest contract with the New York Yankees in 1963.
 The contract was worth a total of $100,000.
-Joe DiMaggio was the only other player in history to sign a contract as lucrative as this one.
+Joe DiMaggio was the only other player at that point in history to sign a contract as lucrative as this one.
 In fact, Mantle requested to keep his pay at the same level for the remainder of his career because he believed it would be disrespectful to make more money than DiMaggio.

 Where did Mickey Mantle hit most of his home runs?

-Since he played for the New York Yankees his entire career, Mantle hit the most home runs at Yankee Stadium.
+Since he played for the New York Yankees his entire career, Mantle hit the bulk of his home runs at Yankee Stadium.
 Throughout his time with the team, he hit 266 regular season home runs at Yankee Stadium.
 Following this, Mantle hit 42 home runs at Tiger Stadium in Detroit, 38 at Fenway Park in Boston, 36 at Municipal Park in Cleveland, 30 at Comiskey Park in Chicago, and 29 at Griffith Stadium in Washington.